 Microblading, also known as 3D or 6D “Eyebrow Embroidery”, is a relatively new and manual method which does not use a normal Permanent Makeup Machine.
 The results are achieved by tiny pen like hair strokes with Organic plant base pigments to fill in your brows.
 This pigment in implanted in the basal membrane which divides the epidermas from the dermas layer of the skin, therefore this technique is more superficial than tattooing.
-The process is “Semi-Permanent”, lasting anywhere from 6 months to a year depending on your skin regimen.

 This Eye Brow treatment suits people who ideally have the wrong brow shape, over plucked, loss of hair or have patchy areas that won’t grow back due to medical conditions such as Alopecia or Chemotherapy.
 Microblading is so precise in both color and shape, it gently enhances clients natural features.
 This treatment has become increasingly popular as more and more people like the fine results.